dereknovak/RB130-LS/study_guide.md

 ### Block

-A block is an anonymous closure that is created a method invocation and executed within it using the `yield` keyword.
-Unlike a `Proc` object, blocks are not saved to variables and are executed almost immediately.
+A block is an anonymous closure that is created at a method invocation and executed within it using the `yield` keyword.
+Unlike a `Proc` object, blocks are not saved to variables and are executed within the method invocation in which they are arguments.

 ```ruby
 def excited_greet